-In line with Central Bank of Bahrain ("CBB") directions per circular no. OG/259/2020 dated 14 July 2020 that aims to maintain transparency amidst the current implications of Coronavirus (COVID-19), the Bank discloses herewith additional information pertaining to the financial impact of COVID-19 on its consolidated financial statements and results of operations.
+In line with the Central Bank of Bahrain ("CBB") directions per circular no. OG/259/2020 dated 14 July 2020 that aims to maintain transparency amidst the current implications of Coronavirus (COVID-19), the Group discloses herewith additional information pertaining to the financial impact of COVID-19 on its annual consolidated financial statements and results of operations for the year ended 31 December 2021.

 COVID-19 pandemic has spread across various geographies globally, causing disruption to business and economic activities.
 These included business closures, travel restrictions, quarantines, and limits on public and private gatherings.
-These measures led to a sharp reduction in economic activity over the period in a large number of developed and emerging economies.
+These measures led to a sharp reduction in economic activities over the period in a large number of developed and emerging economies.

 The Group has demonstrated financial strength and operational resilience despite these events, while protecting the health and safety of employees, and supporting customers.
-There remains uncertainty about the evolution of the virus, the measures that may be implemented to slow its spread, and the progress in taking the vaccine.
-These factors add to uncertainty surrounding the outlook.
+There remains uncertainty about the evolution of the virus and the pandemic.
+However, during the second half of 2021, and mainly due to the measures taken by the Government of Bahrain to contain the effect of the pandemic and slow the spread of the virus, including the vaccination progress, the economy showed signs of partial recovery in returning to normality but slowly and cautiously.

 The Group is constantly working to monitor the situation and has always considered its employees and its clients alike, as their number one priority.
-BBK is totally committed to support the communities in which it operates and the Group will go the extra mile to support them at all times.
+BBK is totally committed to support the communities in which it operates and the Group commits to go the extra miles to support them at all times.

-In line with the Kingdom of Bahrain's wise leadership's precautionary measures to control the spread of COVID-19 and CBB's directives to reduce the financial strain on citizens and businesses, the bank has established a taskforce dedicated to implement all these measures and ensure the full support to our country and its citizens, to our loyal clients and to our dedicated employees, throughout this time.
+In line with the Kingdom of Bahrain's wise leadership's precautionary measures to control the spread of COVID-19 and CBB's directives to reduce the financial strain on citizens and businesses, the Bank has established a taskforce dedicated to implement all these measures and ensure the full support to our country and its citizens, to our loyal clients and to our dedicated employees, throughout this time.
 The Bank has implemented a number of actions to guarantee operational readiness and continue offering clients the full range of products and services, including:

-- Ensure that the Bank's operations are business as usual; - Distributed the employees between Head Office, branches, sites and working from home to ensure continuity; - Online and telephone meetings have replaced most of the physical meetings; - · Disinfecting protocols and physical distancing measures have been implemented; and - Continuous communication to clients to take full advantage of BBK's wide range of e-channels offering seamless and outstanding experience.
+- Ensure that the Bank's operations' continuity are as usual; - Spread the employees between Head Office, branches, sites and working from home to ensure continuity; - Virtual meetings have replaced most of the physical meetings; - Implementation of disinfecting protocols and physical distancing measures; and - Continuous communication to clients to take full advantage of BBK's wide range of e-channels offering seamless and outstanding experience.